croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 Croquet provides two events that are fired whenever a new view connects or disconnects from the session: [view-join](../croquet/global.html#event:view-join) and [view-exit](../croquet/global.html#event:view-exit).
 These events can only be subscribed on the Model side.

-We can update our `models/root.ts` file to subscribe to these events:
+Update yur `models/root.ts` file to subscribe to these events:

 ```ts
 class RootModel extends Model {